lbwa/v-access/README.md

 The entire authorization system is based on **an ability/privilege list** provided by any back-end services.
 Every element in the list represents an ability that is used to access the corresponding database.
 A _user role_ consists of multiple abilities, represents an _ability set_.
 One actual user could have multiple user roles.

 There is a best practice that uses syntax like `[scope].[module].[ability]` (eg. [IAM](https://cloud.google.com/storage/docs/access-control/iam)) to represents one ability.
 In this case, `[scope]` is optional if you have no other external systems (scope).

+The advantage of this design is that the role of multiple users or the ability of multiple roles can be intersected.
+Multiple abilities can be arbitrarily combined to form a **flexible abilities set**.

 The following chart represents an actual user's ability set: